GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 ### Main and compositor thread updates

-First of all, animation frame updates are not boolean.
+Animation frame updates are not boolean.
 It is not the case that frames may only be fully dropped or fully presented.
 There are many reasons why an animation frame may be _partially_ _presented_.
 In other words, it can simultaneously have _some stale content_ while also having _some new visual